ZeroXClem/agenthub_operators/docs/github_file_read.md

-# GitHubFileReader
+## **GitHubFileReader**

-The **GitHubFileReader** class is a custom operator that reads files from a given GitHub repository, matches them based on a given regular expression, and then saves the file names and content in an output list.
+The `GitHubFileReader` class is a custom operator class that inherits from the `BaseOperator` class.
+It allows the user to fetch files from a GitHub repository and store them as a list of dictionaries containing file names and contents.
+The class focuses on the functionality of fetching files from a specific GitHub repository using a provided access token, branch, regex filter, and list of folder paths.

-## Main Function:

-### run_step
+**Parameters:**

+- `repo_name` (string) : The name of the GitHub repository in the format of "user_name/repository_name".
+- `folders` (string) : A list of folder paths separated by commas.
+- `file_regex` (string) : A regex pattern to filter file names (e.g., '.*\.py').
+- `branch` (string) : The branch of the repository being fetched (default is 'main').

+**Outputs:**

+- `files` (list of dictionaries) : A list containing dictionaries of fetched files in which each dictionary has the keys 'name' and 'content' set.

+**Methods:**

+- `declare_name` : Returns the name of the operator, which is 'Get files from GitHub'.
+- `declare_category` : Returns the operator category, which is 'CONSUME_DATA'.
+- `declare_parameters` : Returns a list of dictionary objects, each containing parameter-related information such as the name, data type, and placeholder.
+- `declare_inputs` : Returns an empty list as there are no inputs.
+- `declare_outputs` : Returns a list of dictionary objects containing output-related information such as the name and data type.
-The `run_step()` method serves as the main function for this operator.
-It is responsible for initiating the process of reading files from the specified GitHub repository.
+- `run_step` : Executes the process of fetching files from the specified GitHub repository using the provided parameters.

-It takes two parameters:
-- `step`: A dictionary containing all necessary parameters for the task.
-- `ai_context`: An AiContext object, which is used to access secrets and manage inputs and outputs.

-This method starts by reading the parameters from the `step` dictionary and then calls the `read_github_files()` helper method with the given parameters and AiContext object.

-## Helper Functions:

-### read_github_files

-The `read_github_files()` method is responsible for connecting to the specified GitHub repository, parsing the repository contents, and filtering them according to the provided regular expression (if any).

-It takes two parameters:
-- `params`: A dictionary containing the parameters necessary for filtering the files.
-- `ai_context`: An AiContext object, which is used to access secrets and manage inputs and outputs.

-Inside this function:

-1. Repository details (name, folders, regular expression, and branch) are extracted from the `params` dictionary.
-2. A connection to the GitHub API is established using the access token stored in the AiContext object.
-3. A breadth-first search (BFS) algorithm is applied to traverse the repository content, using the `bfs_fetch_files()` function.
-4. Files that match the given regular expression are collected and stored in the `files` list.
-5. The list of files is added to the AiContext output under the key 'files'.

-### bfs_fetch_files

-The `bfs_fetch_files()` (breadth-first search) function is responsible for traversing the directories and gathering files that match the specified regular expression.
-The BFS approach is used to ensure that all subdirectories are properly visited and that all matched files are collected.

-It takes one parameter:
-- `folder_path`: The path to the directory to be searched.

-Inside this function:

-1. A queue is used to store unprocessed directory paths.
-The input path is added to the queue.
-2. While the queue is not empty, the first directory path is dequeued and its content is fetched from the GitHub API.
-3. For each item in the fetched content, if it is a file and its name matches the given regular expression, it is added to the output list.
-4. If an item is a directory, its path is added to the queue for further processing.

-This function ensures that all subdirectories are properly searched and that all matched files are collected.
+- `read_github_files` : A helper method that reads files from the GitHub repository using the GitHub API.
+It leverages a breadth-first search approach to fetch files recursively from parent folders.
+The fetched files are filtered based on the given regex pattern, and the list of dictionaries containing file names and contents is returned.

+The main functionality of the `GitHubFileReader` class is to fetch files from GitHub repositories using the provided access token, branch, regex filter, and folder paths.
+It connects to the GitHub API and processes the parameters of the step passed to the `run_step` method.
+Then, it moves on to the `read_github_files` helper function to read file contents and names from specified folders.

+After fetching the files from the GitHub repository, the class logs this information, including the number of fetched files and the list of file paths.
+Finally, the `files` output is set by the `ai_context.set_output()` method.